 Cathedral of Our Lady

-This is a Roman-Catholic cathedral, with a first phase of construction that paused in 1521 but has never been completed.
-Its belfry is included in the UNESCO World Heritage listing for the Belfries of Belgium and France.
+This is a Roman-Catholic cathedral, with a first phase of construction that paused in 1521.
+Various periods of damage and attack over the years have been attended to by generations of Antwerp residents, with interior repairs last completed in 1983.
+The belfry is included in the UNESCO World Heritage listing for the Belfries of Belgium and France.
 Here you’ll find paintings by Otto van Veen, Jacob de Backer and Marten de Vos.
-These accompany a number of significant works from Baroque painter Peter Paul Reubens.
+These accompany a number of significant works from Baroque painter Peter Paul Rubens.
 The spire of the cathedral is the highest church tower in Benelux.
 Napoleon reckoned it looked like lace.

 Built on the site of a hostel for pilgrims to Santiago de Compostela, this church is built in Brabantine Gothic style.
 It contains the grave of Rubens in the eastern chapel; he was also married here.
 The Stations of the Cross contain statues gifted by nobles.